louisthird-git/Assimilation-Docs/README.md

-# Assimilation-Docs
+# Assimilation

 Public documentation and release notes for Fallout 4 mod "Assimilation".

-### Development Repository
-Private source repository hosted on GitHub (access restricted).

-# Assimilation

 A Fallout 4 quest and faction expansion mod focused on immersive courier gameplay and integration with existing factions.